datamade/chicago-municipal-elections/README.md

 The spreadsheets have a `.csv` file extension.
 You should be able to open these files in Excel or other spreadsheet program.
 Each rows contains the ballots and votes cast in an election in an election precinct.

 The geojson files have a `.geojson` file extension.
 You can open these files in GIS software like [QGIS](https://qgis.org/en/site/).
 It has all the ballot and vote data for ever precinct but also the geographic data about the precinct.
 These files are good for making maps.

+# Attributions
+The 1983 data is from the [Chicago Elections Project](http://www.chicagoelectionsproject.com) and is licensed [CC BY 3.0 US](https://creativecommons.org/licenses/by/3.0/us/).